akku1139/us144mkii/README.md

 3. Load the compiled module into the kernel:
     ```bash
-    sudo insmod snd-usb-us144mkii.ko
+    sudo insmod snd-usb-usx2y-mkii.ko
     ```

-4. Connect your TASCAM US-144MKII.
+4. Connect your TASCAM US-122MKII or US-144MKII.
 Verify that the driver loaded and the audio card is recognized by the system:
     ```bash
     # Check if the kernel module is loaded
-    lsmod | grep us144mkii
+    lsmod | grep usx2y_mkii

     # Check if ALSA sees the new sound card
     aplay -l
     ```
-    The first command should show `us144mkii`.
-The second command should list your "TASCAM US-144MKII" as an available playback device.
+    The first command should show `usx2y_mkii`.
+The second command should list your "TASCAM US-122MKII" or "TASCAM US-144MKII" as an available playback device.
 You should now be able to select it in your audio settings and play sound.

 ### Step 4: Install for Automatic Loading on Boot
 To make the driver load automatically every time you start your computer, follow these steps after you have successfully compiled it in Step 3.

 1.  **Copy the compiled module to the kernel's extra modules directory.** This makes it available to system tools.
     ```bash
-    sudo mkdir -p /lib/modules/$(uname -r)/extra/us144mkii
+    sudo mkdir -p /lib/modules/$(uname -r)/extra/usx2y_mkii
-    sudo cp snd-usb-us144mkii.ko /lib/modules/$(uname -r)/extra/us144mkii
+    sudo cp snd-usb-usx2y-mkii.ko /lib/modules/$(uname -r)/extra/usx2y_mkii
     ```

 2.  **Update module dependencies.** This command rebuilds the map of modules so the kernel knows about our new driver.